How to Become a Model in 2026: The Traditional Path Is One Option. Here Are All of Them.

 Types of Traditional Modeling

-Fashion/Editorial Modeling You probably already know that high-fashion modeling is the most competitive and most restrictive category.
-Runway shows for designers, spreads in Vogue, campaigns for luxury brands.
-Agencies typically want women who are 5’8” to 6’0”, with lean frames and striking features.
+Fashion/Editorial Modeling High-fashion modeling is the most competitive and most restrictive category.
+Runway shows for designers, spreads in major publications, campaigns for luxury brands.
+Agencies typically want women who are 5’8” to 6’0” with lean frames and striking features.
 The most prestigious path — but the narrowest.

-Commercial Modeling It’s very positive and comforting to know that commercial modeling — catalogs, billboards, TV commercials, online ads — has much broader physical requirements.
+Commercial Modeling Commercial modeling — catalogs, billboards, TV commercials, online ads — has much broader physical requirements.
 Brands want models who look relatable.
 There is real room for a wide range of body types, ages, and looks.
-This is where the volume of work actually is.
+This is where the volume of actual work exists.

 Plus-Size Modeling The more the fashion industry diversifies, the more demand for plus-size models compounds.
 Brands like Torrid, Savage x Fenty, and Target actively seek plus-size models.
 Agencies like Wilhelmina’s Curve division and Natural Model Management specialize in this category.

-Parts Modeling Can you imagine getting paid hundreds to thousands of dollars per shoot for features you’ve always had?
-Hand models, foot models, hair models — if you have particularly photogenic features, parts modeling is real income with real rates.
+Parts Modeling Hand models, foot models, hair models — if you have particularly photogenic features, parts modeling is real income with real rates.
+Hundreds to thousands of dollars per shoot for features you’ve always had.

-Fitness Modeling It’s very rewarding to know that if you maintain an active, fit lifestyle, fitness brands and supplement companies need models who embody exactly that — and they pay accordingly.
+Fitness Modeling If you maintain an active, fit lifestyle, fitness brands and supplement companies need models who embody exactly that — and they pay accordingly.

 How to Get Started in Traditional Modeling

-Step 1: Evaluate Your Fit Be honest with yourself about which type of modeling suits you.
-Commercial and lifestyle modeling are where the volume of work actually is — and where most working models earn their income.
+Step 1: Evaluate Your Fit Be honest about which type of modeling suits you.
+Commercial and lifestyle modeling are where the volume of work is — and where most working models earn their income.

-Step 2: Build a Basic Portfolio It’s very positive and comforting to know you don’t need expensive professional shots to start.
+Step 2: Build a Basic Portfolio You don’t need expensive professional shots to start.
 Clean, well-lit photos showing your face (with and without makeup), full body, and profile are enough for initial agency submissions.
 For more portfolio guidance, see our post on modeling agencies for beginners.

 Step 3: Submit to Agencies Research legitimate agencies in your area and submit through their websites.
 Most have online submission forms.
 You can also attend open calls — scheduled events where agencies see potential models in person.

-Step 4: Test Shoots Once signed, your agency will arrange test shoots (also called TFP — time for prints) to build your professional portfolio.
+Step 4: Test Shoots Once signed, your agency will arrange test shoots to build your professional portfolio.
 These typically cost you nothing.

 Step 5: Go on Castings At first, you’ll go on many castings for every booking you land.
-Later, your track record and portfolio make you a much stronger candidate.
-Rejection is constant and normal — it’s almost always about fit, not about your value as a person or model.
+Later, your track record makes you a much stronger candidate.
+Rejection is constant and normal — it’s almost always about fit, not about your value as a person.

 What Traditional Modeling Pays